 Monastery of San Antonio el Real, Segovia, Gothic monastery in Segovia, Spain.

-The Monastery of San Antonio el Real in Segovia is a monumental structure built with Gothic and Renaissance elements featuring red and white brick patterns throughout.
-Its spaces retain original architectural features while the building now functions as a hotel and event venue.
+The Monastery of San Antonio el Real is a Gothic and Mudejar building in the Castilian city of Segovia, known for its red and white brick patterns and original interior details.
+The building now serves as a hotel and event venue, with the chapel and some historic areas open to visitors.

 The community of curious travelers